loadero/loadero-python/README.md

 - delete
 - duplicate

-`Resource` classes similarly also do not implement common methods and implement unique ones.
+`Resource` classes similarly also do not implement standard methods and implement unique ones.

-Resources that can have child resources in implement a child getter methods.
+Resources that can have child resources in implement child getter methods.

 ```py
 tests, pagination, filters = Project().tests()